NCCE/teachcomputing.org/README.md

 cp .env-example .env
 ```

-You'll need to set up the DB Connection ID and the relevant Workflow IDs.
-A list of env vars for Workflow IDs can be found [here](https://github.com/NCCE/private-documentation/blob/master/APIs/stem-achiever.md).

 In order for OAuth to work with STEM you will need to make sure you have an `id` and `secret` set.
 You get these from [here](https://github.com/NCCE/private-documentation/blob/master/OAuth2/stem-oauth2.md).

 If you want to skip the OAuth flow you can set `BYPASS_OAUTH` to `true` in your `.env` file.
 This will log you in as `web@raspberrypi.org`.